american citizen greatness

 • U.S. Citizenship and Immigration Services (USCIS): Approves employment-based visa petitions (e.g., H‑1B, L‑1, EB‑2, EB‑3) and processes green card applications.

-• U.S. Immigration and Customs Enforcement (ICE): Oversees SEVIS compliance for foreign students and I-9 audits for employment verification.
+• U.S. Immigration and Customs Enforcement (ICE): Oversees SEVIS compliance for foreign students and conducts I-9 audits for employment eligibility.

 • U.S. Customs and Border Protection (CBP): Manages visa entry at ports of entry.